An alternative Valentines

 Anything but SAD

 Singles Awareness Day is anything but S.A.D. as singletons all over the world reclaim the month of Feb.
 Traditionally recognised on February 15th, it is a great opportunity to remind yourself just how awesome you really are with or without another half.
 So awesome in fact, that you deserve a flamboyant bouquet of flowers, hand-delivered to your desk or front door.
 Aside of the advantage of choosing the exact blooms you adore, they will boost your self-confidence and inject a happy hit of colour and scent; the perfect antidote to the soppy love bubbles and puppy dog eyes.
-Keep things light and fun - hydrangea, tulips or ranunculus are ideal – spoil yourself or a friend and embrace your single status!
+Keep things light and fun - hydrangea, tulips or sunflowers are ideal – spoil yourself or a friend and embrace your single status!

 All work and no play